daniel-rusu/pods4k/immutable-arrays/README.md

 Using `asList()` or `asIterable()` only auto-boxes the elements that are accessed.
 For example, wrapping a 1,000-element array by calling `asList()` and then performing 3 element accesses will only perform 3 auto-boxing operations.

 Using `asList()` or `asIterable()` auto-boxes values lazily when accessed.
-This reduces the pressure on the garbage collector for use cases that operate on the values without retaining the elements, such as when iterating the elements to sum their values.
+This minimizes garbage collection overhead for use cases that process the values without retaining the elements, such as when summing their values.
 Creating temporary wrapper objects that are immediately discarded is very efficient with modern garbage collectors as the collection process only copies objects that are still accessible.
 Having 1 or 1,000 discarded objects has no performance impact on the collection step.
 However, if we auto-box all elements up-front to pass to some utility, any collections that occur before that utility completes would be forced to copy all these objects since they're all still accessible.

 </details>